caselawanalytics/CaseLawAnalytics/README.md

 ## The web app
 The web application provides a graphical user interface to the caselawnet package.

+Copy the settings file:

+`cp settings.cfg_dist settings.cfg`

+If necessary, configure attributes in the config file, such as database.

 To run the web app:

 `export FLASK_APP=caselawnet_webapp.py`